aamnah/notes/bash-scripting/bash-script-update-screenshot-location-custom-key-bindings.md

 ---
 title: Writing a script to update Screenshots location on Ubuntu
 date: 2020-08-09
+lastmod: 2022-10-05
-description: 'Write a bash script to change the defult location for where screenshots are saved on Ubuntu.
-Involves setting the location path, disabling default keyboard shortcuts for screenshots adn adding custom key bindings that use `gnome-screenshot` to take screenshots'
+description: 'Write a bash script to change the default location for where screenshots are saved on Ubuntu.
+Involves setting the location path, disabling default keyboard shortcuts for screenshots and adding custom key bindings that use `gnome-screenshot` to take screenshots'
 slug: bash-script-update-screenshot-location-custom-key-bindings
 tags:
   - Ubuntu